XiaoYuSiang/MuographyAnaV3.05Det-/README.txt

 11.If the program or the graph has something wrong, or the graph for result has something that needs to improve.
 Please connect with Yu Siang Xiao.

 Thank you for your use.
+# Revise the issue regarding the inconvenient use of the 'BDINV[]' array in 'AnaVariable.h' by replacing its function with 'int BDCheck(int b)' from 'GobelFunctions.h'.